Fixed-parameter Approximability of Boolean MinCSPs: Post's lattice, co-clone lattice, and a simple reduction

 \section{Post's lattice, co-clone lattice, and a simple reduction}

-A \textit{clone} is a set of Boolean functions that contains all projections (that is, the functions $f(a_1,\dots,a_n) = a_k$ for $1 \leq k \leq n$) and is closed under arbitrary composition. \textit{All} clones of Boolean functions were identified by Post \cite{Post41}, and he also described their inclusion structure, hence the name of Post's lattice.
+A \textit{clone} is a set of Boolean functions that contains all projections (that is, the functions $f(a_1,\dots,a_n) = a_k$ for $1 \leq k \leq n$) and is closed under arbitrary composition. \textit{All} clones of Boolean functions were identified by Post \cite{Post41}, and he also described their inclusion structure, hence the name Post's lattice.
 To make use of this lattice for CSPs, Post's lattice can be transformed to another lattice whose elements are not sets of functions closed under composition, but sets of relations closed under the following notion of definability. \begin{definition} Let $\Gamma$ be a constraint language over some domain $A$.
-We say that a relation $R$ is \emph{pp-definable} from $\Gamma$ if there exists a (primitive positive) formula

-where $\psi$ is a conjunction of atomic formulas with relations in $\Gamma$ and $EQ_A$ (the binary relation $\{(a,a) : a \in A\}$) such that for every $(a_1,\dots,a_k) \in A^k$ holds.
+We say that a relation $R$ is \emph{pp-definable} from $\Gamma$ if there exists a (primitive positive) formula $\varphi(x_1,\dots,x_k) \equiv \exists y_1,\dots,y_\ell \psi(x_1,\dots,x_k,y_1,\dots,y_\ell)$, where $\psi$ is a conjunction of atomic formulas with relations in $\Gamma$ and $EQ_A$ (the binary relation $\{(a,a) : a \in A\}$) such that for every $(a_1,\dots,a_k) \in A^k$ $(a_1,\dots,a_k) \in R \text{ if and only if } \varphi(a_1,\dots,a_k)$ holds.
 If $\psi$ does not contain $EQ_A$, then we say that $R$ is \emph{pp-definable} from $\Gamma$ \emph{without equality}.
 For brevity, we often write ``\ea-definable'' instead of ``pp-definable without equality''.

-If $S$ is a set of relations, $S$ is \emph{pp-definable} (\ea-definable) from $\Gamma$ if every relation is $S$ is $pp$-definable (\ea-definable) from $\Gamma$. \end{definition} For a set of relations $\Gamma$, we denote by $\la \Gamma \ra$ the set of all relations that can be pp-defined over $\Gamma$.
+If $S$ is a set of relations, $S$ is \emph{pp-definable} (resp.~\ea-definable) from $\Gamma$ if every relation in $S$ is $pp$-definable (resp.~\ea-definable) from $\Gamma$. \end{definition} For a set of relations $\Gamma$, we denote by $\la \Gamma \ra$ the set of all relations that can be pp-defined over $\Gamma$.
 We refer to $\la \Gamma \ra$ as the \textit{co-clone} generated by $\Gamma$.
 The set of all co-clones forms a lattice.
 To give an idea about the connection between Post's lattice and the co-clone lattice, we briefly mention the following theorem, and refer the reader to, for example, \cite{bases} for more information.
-Roughly speaking, the following theorem says that the co-clone lattice is isomorphic to Post's lattice, except that the lattice is turned upside down, i.e., the inclusion between neighboring nodes are inverted. \begin{theorem}[\cite{poschel}, Theorem 3.1.3] The lattices of Boolean clones and Boolean co-clones are anti-isomorphic. \end{theorem}
+Roughly speaking, the following theorem says that the co-clone lattice is essentially Post's lattice turned upside down, i.e., the inclusion between neighboring nodes are inverted. \begin{theorem}[\cite{poschel}, Theorem 3.1.3] The lattices of Boolean clones and Boolean co-clones are anti-isomorphic. \end{theorem}